nubificus/cloud-native-iot/docs/components/esp32-akri.md

 ESP32 Component for managing the akri-related http endpoints of the device.
 The component does not contain the handlers, only the functions to setup handlers for the akri-specific endpoints.
 The corresponding handler functions are contained into the `ota-service` component.

+## Responsibilities

+- Provide functions that enable the user to set handlers for various events, like information request, onboarding request and update request.
+- Manage all the rest HTTP endpoints by letting the user set handlers for any endpoint, start and stop the HTTP server.

+## Deployment Notes

+- Packaged as an `ESP-IDF` component.

 ## How to use

 ```bash